michhandreaa/TasteBudTales/README.md

-# iRecipe
+# TasteBudTales

 ## Description
-This application is designed for food preparation.
-It makes use of Rapid API which allows its users to input a list of food essentials they currently have at home to determine the different recipes that they could make out of the available ingredients.
-This will help users think of different options of what they could cook out of what they currently have at home.
-The user is allowed to log in, and input their possible ingredients in a form then once submitted, the application will display the different recipes to select.
-Through the menu, there is also an option where the users have a history of their previously selected recipes, there will be a button right beside each recipe to give feedback on their cooking outcomes.
+This application is crafted with the aim of assisting in meal creation.
+It leverages the capabilities of Rapid API, enabling users to enter a list of available food items in their pantry and discover various recipes they can whip up with those ingredients.
+This feature aids users in exploring diverse cooking options based on their current pantry stock.
+Users can log in, fill out a form with potential ingredients, and upon submission, the application presents a variety of recipes to choose from.
+Additionally, the menu includes a feature that allows users to view their past recipe selections.
+Each recipe in this history comes with a feedback button, enabling users to share their cooking results.

 ## Services / APIs
 1. Database (SQLite)